actionhero/actionhero-tutorial/README.md

 <img src="https://raw.github.com/actionhero/actionhero-tutorial/master/images/index.html.png"/>

-ActionHero is primarily an API server, but it can still serve static files for you.
+Actionhero is primarily an API server, but it can still serve static files for you.
 In `config/api.ts`, the `api.config.general.paths.public` directive is where your web site's "root" is.
 You can also use actions to manipulate file content with the `api.staticFile.get` method.
-ActionHero is also a great choice to power your front-end applications (angular.ts, ember, etc).
+Actionhero is also a great choice to power your front-end applications (angular.ts, ember, etc).

 Provided in `index.html` is a simple page that demonstrates how simple it is to call an action from the web to document the API we have created.
-If you visit the `showDocumentation` action (generated with a new project), ActionHero will describe it's capabilities, and we can then render them on our web page.
+If you visit the `showDocumentation` action (generated with a new project), Actionhero will describe it's capabilities, and we can then render them on our web page.

 ## Websockets